somiljain7/time-series-analysis/notes.md

 # The positive correlation
 means that when interest rates go down, stock prices go down.
 For example, during crises like 9/11, investors sold stocks and moved their money to less risky bonds (this is sometimes referred to as a 'flight to quality').
 During these periods, stocks drop and interest rates drop as well.
 Of course, there are times when the opposite relationship holds too.

+# A first step when analyzing a time series is to visualize the data with a plot.